 These experiences both fascinated me (in terms of the effect of altitude on the body) and showed me how little I knew about this aspect of mountaineering.

 We now jump forward to today.
-My law firm (now called Addleshaw Goddard) had grown ever bigger, becoming a large national firm headquartered in London with offices in Leeds and Manchester.
-I resigned my partnership there in 2012.
-A degree of disillusionment on my part had set in and I found it difficult to keep myself motivated.
-Needing to keep myself mentally active once I had left AG, I continued in legal practice undertaking part time consultancy work.
+A degree of disillusionment on my part had set in in my working life and I found it difficult to keep myself motivated.
 Over the years I had also been giving moral support to two other friends, Cozi and John, in their quest to complete the Munros.
 So by Easter 2014 I myself had climbed all of the Munros for a second time – a cause for celebration!
 Fantastic weather blessed the occasion.
 A party of 23 and two dogs were on The Saddle with me for that event.

 Having more free time enabled a project to gestate in my mind.
 In today’s parlance I guess some might call it a bucket list.
 Anyway a series of mountaineering objectives coalesced.
 Could I tackle these whilst I might still be fit enough to do so?
 The project would also enable me to visit parts of the world I had long wanted to go to including Mexico and South America.